ARTICLE I – ORGANIZATION AND PURPOSE

 The business and affairs of the community college district shall be managed by the Board of Trustees in accordance with the authority conferred by its statutory charter and in accordance with these by-laws.

 The Board of Trustees of Kirtland Community College shall have the power to make plans for, to promote and/or acquire, construct

 , develop, maintain, and operate the college as provided by law.
 The following concepts are found within the law, but are not necessarily all inclusive:

 - To establish policies, by-laws, rules and regulations for its own governance and for control and governance of Kirtland Community College.

 - To select and appoint a President of Kirtland Community College.

 - To authorize the President to recommend the employment or dismissal of all contractual and other employees of the college, subject to policies developed by this board which will govern the hiring and dismissal of employees, subject also to any current master personnel contract currently in force and approved by the Board.

-- To review and pass on financial matters including the annual budget, capital expenditures relative to additional facilities or major repairs, modifications or replacement to established facilities.
+- To review and vote on financial matters including the annual budget, issuance of borrowings for operating and capital purposes, and capital expenditures relative to additional facilities or major repairs, modifications or replacement to established facilities.

-- To review and pass on the establishment or discontinuance of all curricula.
+- To review and vote on the establishment or discontinuance of all curricula.